AlfTetzlaff/LibASICamera.jl/README.md

 ## Installation

-To install this package, spin um julia, hit the ']' key to enter the package manager, the type:
+To install this package, spin up julia, hit the ']' key to enter the package manager, the type:

 ```julia
 add LibASICamera